-This page is for graduate students who are new or returning to the IML.
+This page is for undergraduate students who are returning to the IML.
 If you are a new IML undergraduate student, please click here.
-If you are a continuing IML undergraduate student, please click here.
+If you are a graduate student, please click here.

 For a complete listing of courses offered in each semester, students may also refer to the USC Schedule of Classes (Spring 2012 link here).
 The Schedule of Classes lists each course with the corresponding day and time, room number, instructor and sample syllabus.
 For specific questions regarding a course, students may contact the faculty member directly or contact Sonia Seetharaman, Academic Program Coordinator.